 Our real-world fuel economy test

 Our fuel economy tests are more realistic than the official EU tests, as we include warm and cold starts as part of the testing procedure.
 We also include an element of simulated motorway driving on a rolling road.
 Here, the Fiesta averaged 45.6mpg and the Clio 44.1mpg.

 Our lab testing highlights the importance of looking not just at the official figures, but at more realistic Which? tested results – provided in every full car test.

 And there’s much more to find out from our lab-based testing too – members can read hundreds of in-depth car reviews on the Which?
 Car website to help with choosing their next car.
-Non-members can sign up for £1 to see all our results online.
+Non-members can sign up to see all our results online.